Summer Tutors

 Summer Tutor Position Overview

-The Summer Academic Resource Center (SARC) provides tutoring, academic workshops, and academic advising for students enrolled in Stanford courses during the summer.
-SARC is hiring approximately 20 Stanford graduate and undergraduate students as Summer Tutors for students who enroll in Summer Session courses.
+The Summer Academic Resource Center (SARC) provides tutoring, academic workshops, curated academically oriented experiences, and academic advising for students enrolled in Stanford courses during the summer.
+SARC is hiring approximately 15 Stanford graduate—including a few undergraduate— students as Summer Tutors for students who enroll in Summer Session courses.

-During Summer 2023, Summer Tutors will primarily work with students in two ways; one-on-one tutoring will take place online over Zoom, while workshops and drop-in sessions will be held in person, on campus.
+During Summer 2024, Summer Tutors will primarily work with students in two ways; one-on-one tutoring will take place online over Zoom, while workshops and drop-in sessions will be held in person, on campus.
 Summer Tutors often tutor multiple courses and subject areas.
 In addition to holding regular by-appointment and drop-in tutoring sessions, Summer Tutors are expected to design, promote, and lead academic workshops.
-Tutor schedules are established on a weekly basis by the Academic Programs Coordinator and are based on tutor availability and program needs.
-While the specific hours are flexible, tutors must be able to work 15-20 hours per week and have some evening and weekend availability.
-All tutors must be available to begin preparing for this role on Tuesday, June 20, 2023 and are expected to reside locally.
-Tutors will be assigned to the 8-week summer term, ending Saturday, August 18, 2023.
+Drawing upon their academic experience at Stanford, educational interests (research and internships), Tutors will have the opportunity to lead student groups based on these areas.
+Tutor schedules are established on a weekly basis by the Assistant Director of Academic Programs and are based on tutor availability and program needs.
+While the specific hours are flexible, tutors must be able to work 15-20 hours per week–in person and over Zoom–and have some evening and weekend availability.
+The majority of the work will be completed in person.
+All tutors must be available to begin preparing for this role on Monday, June 17, 2024.
+Tutors will be assigned to the 8-week summer term, ending Saturday, August 17, 2024.

 Essential Functions